-Evidence requirements
+Evidence Requirements

 Evidence for the knowledge and /or skills of Outcome 2 is provided by a written assignment on the characteristics and requirements of an electric lighting system.
-Each candidate will be provided with a room specification including (i) its intended function, (ii) its dimensions, and (iii) the height of working surfaces above floor level.
-The candidate will determine an appropriate illumination level on the working surfaces for the room.
-Using manufacturers' data sheets/specifications for luminaries and appropriate illumination data, the candidate will determine the lumen output rating of luminaries needed to maintain the required surface illumination level and will design an appropriate lighting system.
+Each candidate will be provided with a specification for a room including (i) its intended function (ii) its dimensions (iii) the height of working surfaces above floor level.
+The candidate will determine an appropriate illumination level on the working surfaces for the given room specification.
+Using manufacturers' data sheets/specifications for luminaries and appropriate illumination data, the candidate will determine the lumen output rating of luminaries required to maintain the required surface illumination level and will design an appropriate lighting system.
 Candidates should be aware of the cost implications although this is not formally assessed.